 The Bathtub of Bones

 Shortly after the Civil War, the small town of Cleveland in East Tennessee saw a terrible train wreck.
-One of the victims of the wreck, a monk, disappeared completely after the wreck.
+One of the victims of the accident, a monk, disappeared completely after the calamity.
 What actually happened to his body is the stuff of nightmares.

-Our guest, Miranda, investigated the site of the wreck (where a phantom train is still said to be seen from time to time).
+Our guest, Miranda, investigated the site of the Tennessee wreck that took the monk’s life (where a phantom train is still said to be seen from time to time).
 Afterward, she received the opportunity to study the bathtub that held the monk’s remains as his flesh was stripped from his bones.
-The home that contained the tub, however, had so much paranormal activity that she began to realize more spirits were around than just those of the monk.
+The home bathroom that contained the antique claw footed bath tub, however, had so much paranormal activity that she began to realize more spirits were around than just those of the monk.

 The Phantom Monk of Charleston, Tennessee

-Do you want to learn more about this spooky Tennessee legend?
+Do you want to learn more about this spooky legend from paranormal Appalachia?
 Check out this local article in the Cleveland Daily Banner.
-The Museum Center of 5ive Points, in Cleveland, also has a nice article that goes into details of the wreck as well.
+The Museum Center of 5ive Points, in Cleveland, also has a nice article about the monk.
+This one goes into details of the train wreck as well.
 But the best place to read about this grisly ghost story is from the 13 Ghost Stories author herself, Kathryn Tucker Windham.
 I first learned this story from her book Thirteen Tennessee Ghosts and Jeffrey.

 Becky found her beat-up copy of Thirteen Tennessee Ghosts and Jeffrey by Kathryn Tucker Windham, fresh from the ’70s.